hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 What it does:
 Re-order mods by using hot keys (WASD) or drag and drop.
-Enable/Disable mods
+Enable/Disable mods.
+Disabling a mod keeps the mod files on your system but the game won't load the mod.
-Mod profiles - for example a no-mods profile, an Achievements only profile or a fully modded profile Install mods (loose files not supported)
+Mod profiles - for example a no-mods profile, an Achievements only profile or a fully modded profile.
+Pick or create an empty directory and use File->Save As to start creating profiles.
-Un-install mods (loose files not supported)
+Install mods (loose files and FOMOD not supported) Un-install mods (loose files not supported)
 View the mod page on the Creations web site
 Works with LOOT if you have it installed to do mod sorting.
-LOOT groups are read and can be displayed Acts as a game launcher once you've made your load order edits and you can select between the Steam, MS Store or SFSE flavours of the game.
+LOOT groups are read and can be displayed.
+Enable the display of LOOT groups via the View->Columns->Group menu
+Acts as a game launcher once you've made your load order edits and you can select between the Steam, MS Store or SFSE flavours of the game.

-What it doesn't do:
+What it doesn't do for Creations mods:
-Let you like/unlike a mod - you'll have to go to the in-game load order tool for that.
+Like/unlike a mod - you'll have to go to the in-game load order tool for that.
-Subscribe/unsubscribe/bookmark a mod - you have to go to the Creations web site for that
+Subscribe/unsubscribe/bookmark a mod - you have to go to the Creations web site for that.
+Select a mod, right-click and choose View Web Site.
+You can un-install a Creations mod from this app but you still need to visit the Crations web site and un-subscribe from the mod to prevent it downloading again.

+You can install mods from sites like Nexus using the manual download option if they only include a .esm file and (optionally) one or more .ba2 archives.
+Use the Preview file contents option on Nexus to check.

 For keyboard shortcuts see Help->Shortcut keys.